lukaszcz/coqhammer/README.md

    Calculus of Inductive Constructions.
 While it is in theory complete only for a "first-order" fragment of CIC, in practice it can handle a much larger part of the Coq logic.
-In contrast to the `hammer` tactic, `sauto` uses only explicitly provided lemmas.
+In contrast to the `hammer` tactic, `sauto` can use only explicitly provided lemmas and it does not invoke any external ATPs.
 For effective use, `sauto` typically needs some configuration by providing appropriate options.

    See the [Sauto](#Sauto) section below.